nicdom23/Cribbage-assignment/README.md

 As an example, "4H" is the four of Hearts.

 A Cribbage hand is represented as a string of ten characters.
 The first eight characters the four hand cards.
-The last two characters represent the starter card
+The last two characters represent the starter card.
 For example, the string "5H5D5SJC5C" represent a Cribbage hand with five of Hearts, five of Diamonds, five of Spades and Jack of Clubs as hand card and five of Clubs as starter card.

 ## Scoring